-ACADEMIC PROBATION/ DISMISSAL
+ACADEMIC PROBATION/DISMISSAL

-All graduate students must maintain a 3.0 grade point average.
-A student whose session G.P.A. is less than 3.0, or whose cumulative G.P.A. falls below 3.0, will be placed on academic probation.
-The MBA Director or the Director of Graduate Education will evaluate all students on probation at the end of each graduate session and will make appropriate recommendations for their status in the program.
+All graduate students must maintain a 3.0 Grade Point Average.
+A student whose session GPA is less than 3.0, or whose cumulative GPA falls below 3.0, will be placed on Academic Probation.
+The MBA Director, the MPA-CJ Director, or the Director of Graduate Education will evaluate all students on probation at the end of each graduate session and will make appropriate recommendations for their status in the program.
 These recommendations may include continuing probation, academic leave, or dismissal from the program.
 The appropriate School Dean will review such recommendations and recommend possible action to the Provost of the College.